Kleiner partner sues firm for discrimination

-(Reuters) - Kleiner Perkins Caufield & Byers partner Ellen Pao is suing the venture capital firm alleging sexual harassment and discrimination, according to a lawsuit filed earlier this month in California Superior Court.
+(Reuters) - Kleiner Perkins Caufield & Byers partner Ellen Pao is suing the venture capital firm for sexual harassment and discrimination, according to a lawsuit filed earlier this month in California Superior Court.

-The lawsuit paints a picture of a firm where complaints against harassment went ignored, where a senior partner suggested that marrying the alleged harasser might be the solution to Pao’s difficulties, and where women were labeled “buzz” kills.

-Pao is asking for compensatory damages, including lost pay and bonuses; punitive damages; and a court order to prevent sexual harassment and discrimination at Kleiner.
+Pao, who joined the firm in 2005, alleges that former Kleiner partner Ajit Nazre made sexual advances to her and worked to harm her career once she rebuffed him.
+Nazre didn’t return a call requesting comment.

+She also alleges that the firm engaged in systematic discrimination against women, for example, allowing female junior partners fewer board seats and investment sponsorships compared to male junior partners, and allocating women a smaller percentage of profits.

 “The firm regrets that the situation is being litigated publicly and had hoped the two parties could have reached resolution, particularly given Pao’s seven-year history with the firm,” said Kleiner spokeswoman Christina Lee.

-“Following a thorough independent investigation of the facts, the firm believes the lawsuit is without merit and intends to vigorously defend the matter,” said Lee.
+“Following a thorough independent investigation of the facts, the firm believes the lawsuit is without merit and intends to vigorously defend the matter.”

-Pao, who joined the firm in 2005, alleges that the firm engaged in systematic discrimination against women, for example, allowing female junior partners fewer board seats and investment sponsorships compared to male junior partners, and allocating women a smaller percentage of profits.

-Kleiner originally hired her as chief of staff to John Doerr, a green-technology investor who is perhaps the best-known of Kleiner’s partners.
-She was viewed as a rising star at the firm, at one time accompanying Doerr and author Thomas Friedman on a scouting tour in Brazil.

 Venture capital is a clubby, male-dominated world, but sexual harassment lawsuits are rare.

-When she complained to senior partners about the inappropriate behavior, including Nazre’s failure to include her in meetings and on email chains, they reacted in a way she found unsatisfactory, the suit states.
-For example, managing partner Ray Lane suggested she marry Nazre; the firm also asked her to move to the China office, according to the suit.
+Pao said when she complained to senior partners about the inappropriate behavior, including Nazre’s failure to include her in meetings and on email chains, they reacted in a way she found unsatisfactory.
+For example, managing partner Ray Lane suggested she marry Nazre; the firm also asked her to move to the China office.

 Pao also said partner Randy Komisar had engaged in inappropriate behavior, including giving her an inscribed copy of Leonard Cohen’s “The Book of Longing” one Valentine’s Day.
 The book contains poetry with sexual content.